mulyoved/www-fin-alg-com/src/articles/tpochart-faqs/how-to-uninstall.md

 ---
 title: How to uninstall?
-order: 11
+order: 999
 ---
-In NinjaTrader Control Center choose File-> Utilities->Remove NinjaScrip Assmbly, from the list of assmblies select Final.MarketBalance and press the Remove button.
+In NinjaTrader Control Center choose File-> Utilities->Remove NinjaScrip Assmbly, from the list of assemblies select Final.TPOChart and press the Remove button.